The Rooster Prince: Interpretations

 The main interpretation of this story is that the prince represents a simple Jew who has forgotten his true self, and the sage represents a Hasidic Rebbe who has the cure for his soul.
 Rather than condemn the simple Jew for being non-religious, the Rebbe "descends" to his level to meet him where he is, then shows him how to return to God, step by step, and in a manner that he can accept.
 Some Breslov Hasidim say that the "wise man" is Rebbe Nachman, himself.
 In 1991, Rabbi Avraham Greenbaum, himself a Breslover Hasid, published an entire self-help book based on this story, entitled Under the Table and How to Get Up.
 This book goes, step by step, through the story, expanding each detail into a personal lesson on spiritual growth.

+Rakhmones (compassion towards others) and mitzvot (doing good deeds) are two key yiddish concepts demonstrated in the story.
+The reader is shown how the prince becomes human not through merely appearing and acting like one, but by caring for himself and others.

+The story also raises the question: what is wisdom?
+The king's and queen's great wealth and power proved useless in providing them solutions to their problem.

 As noted, above, there is some debate as to which barnyard bird was originally being referred to in the story.
 The parable was originally told in Yiddish.
 Some early translations and oral traditions rendered the Yiddish word אינדיק indik as "Indian rooster".
 (A well-known example is in Souls on Fire by Elie Wiesel, where he retells the story as heard from his Hasidic grandfather.)
 Others thought the word referred to the male junglefowl or a peacock.
 More recently, some translators, most notably the Breslov Research Institute, have rendered it as turkey.
 (The fan tail of a turkey does resemble that of a peacock.)
 These differences do not affect the basic plot of the story.